-Digital Arts is a major focused on investigating the use of digital technology as a means of creative expression.
+Digital Arts investigates the use of digital technology as a means of creative expression.
 The major prepares students for multi-disciplinary collaboration and large-scale project management, skills which are essential for both graduate studies and careers in new media, music technology, digital video, 3D animation, graphic design, game design, and audio production.

-The curriculum brings together faculty with specializations in visual art, computer science, and music technology to provide students with an environment where they can explore the inter-relationships between various media, stretch the boundaries of creative practice, and develop a strong conceptual framework.
-Courses within the program emphasize the completion of original creative projects, allowing students to develop hands-on experience with a variety of hardware and software tools.
+The curriculum brings together faculty with specializations in visual art and audio/music technology to provide students with an environment where they can explore the inter-relationships among various media, stretch the boundaries of creative practice, and develop a strong conceptual framework.
+Courses within the program emphasize the completion of original creative projects, thereby allowing students to develop hands-on experience with a variety of hardware and software tools.
 The curriculum culminates in a capstone experience, the senior thesis exhibition, in which digital art and studio arts majors work together to present a group exhibit showcasing each participant’s work.

 More information can be found online at http://www.stetson.edu/academics/programs/digital-arts.php.